 The normal or Gauss distribution is defined as:

 The graph of this density function has a "bell-shaped" form and is symmetrical around parameter μ as centre of symmetry, which also represents the expected value, the median and the mode of the distribution.

-By means of the slider in the lower region of the graph, the parameters of the Gaussian distribution can be varied.
-The parameter range of the slider can be adjusted in the numeric field 'Range of the parameter'.
-The red dots on the bell curve can be shifted.
-For the area between the points, the integral of the bell curve is calculated.
-Since the total area of the Gaussian distribution is normalized to one so corresponds the integral to the area.
-That e.g. if the points be placed on ±σ then is is the area 0.68 or 68% of the total.
-With the 'lines Style' can be switched on the display of the derivative.
+Using the sliders in the lower part of the graph, the parameters of the Gauss distribution can be varied.
+The adjustable parameter range can be specified in the numeric fields.
+The red points on the bell curve can be moved.
+The integral of the bell curve is calculated for the range between the points.
+As the total area of the Gauss distribution is normalized to one, the integral corresponds to the area fraction.
+This means, for example, if the points are set to ±σ, the area is 0.68 or 68% of the total area.

 μ and σ are the parameters of the normal distribution.
-In μ is the center of the distribution and the bell curve, where it holds at its maximum.
-In the distance ±σ from symetric center are the turning points of the function.
+In μ is the center of the distribution and the bell curve takes its maximum there.
+The inflection points of the function are located at a distance ±σ from the center of symmetry.

 For random variables that are normally distributed, the following applies:

 An alternative input is possible with load data from file.
 The values may be separated comma or space or semicolon.
 The values must be given pairwise x1,y1,x2,y2...

 The curve fitting of the Gaussian distribution to the measured values is done by calculation of the weighted average of the measured values.
 The weighted average corresponds to the μ in the Gaussian distribution.
 The standard deviation of the measured values from the mean μ is the σ in the normal distribution formula.

 The displayed bell curve is the fitted Gaussian distribution multiplied by the area A of the measured values.